A conversation with Dr Craig Early, Head of Wygate Academy

 Vocabulary T&L takes on more importance here as over 50% of our learners are EAL.
 We always say that “reading is a gateway to everything”.
 Vocabulary and reading go hand in hand – they are the foundation to unlock confidence, oracy and self-esteem.
 Once you have that foundation, you can develop writing and oracy.

 This is very much in line with the findings of the recent Oxford Language Report: Bridging the Word Gap at Transition.

 As a science specialist, how do you think we should be teaching vocabulary in the classroom?

-Across the curriculum, especially in Maths and Science, students have to use technical vocabulary.
-We teach words so that students can fully understand them, show that they understand them and use them in a range of contexts.
-For example, when teaching materials and properties in science, students need to experience words using all their senses to grasp the concepts behind them.
-They need to touch an object to know and understand that it is ‘metallic’ for example.
+Across the curriculum, especially in Maths and Science, learners have to use technical vocabulary.
+We teach words so that learners can fully understand them, show that they understand them and use them in a range of contexts.
+For example, when teaching materials and properties in science, learners need to experience words using all their senses to grasp the concepts behind them.
+They need to touch an object to know and understand that it is ‘metallic’, for example.

-We favour a fully immersive approach to vocabulary teaching in the classroom – students love nothing more than using new words!
+We favour a fully immersive approach to vocabulary teaching in the classroom – learners love nothing more than using new words!